robcarver17/pysystemtrade/docs/data.md

 #### Manually editing roll calendars

 Roll calendars are stored in CSV format [and here is an example](/data/futures/roll_calendars_csv/DAX.csv).
-Of course you could put these into MongoDB, or Parquet, but I like the ability to hack them if required; plus we only use them when starting the system up from scratch.
+Of course, you could put these into MongoDB, or Parquet, but I like the ability to hack them if required; plus we only use them when starting the system up from scratch.
 If you have to manually edit your CSV roll calendars, you can easily load them up and check they are monotonic and valid.
 The function [`check_saved_roll_calendar`](/sysinit/futures/rollcalendars_from_db_prices_to_csv.py) is your friend.
 Just make sure you are using the right datapath.

 ### Roll calendars from existing 'multiple prices' CSV files

 In the next section we learn how to use roll calendars, and price data for individual contracts, to create DataFrames of *multiple prices*: the series of prices for the current, forward and carry contracts; as well as the identity of those contracts.
 But it's also possible to reverse this operation: work out roll calendars from multiple prices.

-Of course you can only do this if you've already got these prices, which means you already need to have a roll calendar.
+Of course, you can only do this if you've already got these prices, which means you already need to have a roll calendar.
 A catch 22?
 Fortunately there are sets of multiple prices provided in pysystemtrade, and have been for some time, [here](/data/futures/multiple_prices_csv), which I built myself.

 We run [`/sysinit/futures/rollcalendars_from_providedcsv_prices.py`](/sysinit/futures/rollcalendars_from_providedcsv_prices.py) which by default will loop over all the instruments for which we have data in the multiple prices directory, and output to a provided temporary directory.